Bleuzen/Blizcord/README.md

 If you use the zip version, type: ```./Blizcord.sh```

 ### Windows
-Double click the .exe file.
+Double click the .exe file for the GUI.
+If you want to use the command line version, double click the .bat file.

 ## Setup
 The first time you start the bot, it will crash.
 It generated the config file.
 You can edit it with every text editor, or use the GUI as explained here: https://github.com/Bleuzen/Blizcord/wiki/Setup